-An outline of the analysis and evaluation for fiscal 2020 is as follows.
+An outline of the analysis and evaluation for fiscal 2021 is as follows.

-- (1) Questionnaires conducted for Directors' self-evaluation and its summary - A questionnaire consisting of 11 questions (concerning the roles and responsibilities of the Board of Directors, its operation, etc.) was distributed to each Director in advance and the secretariat conducted an interview with each Director based on the questionnaire. - Evaluation mainly focused on whether initiatives to enhance effectiveness of the Board of Directors were implemented or not in accordance with the improvement measures (measures for improving capabilities to be implemented in fiscal 2020) which had been formulated based on the evaluation of the Board of Directors in fiscal 2019. - (2) Exchange of opinions at the Outside Director Council - · At a meeting of the Outside Director Council (consisting of all the Outside Directors), Outside Directors exchanged opinions about analysis and evaluation based on the results of the questionnaire.
+- (1) Questionnaires conducted for Directors' self-evaluation and its summary - A questionnaire consisting of 12 questions (concerning the roles and responsibilities of the Board of Directors, its operation, etc.) was distributed to each Director in advance and the secretariat conducted an interview with each Director based on the questionnaire. - Excluding the Chairman & Director, the Vice Chairman & Director, and the President & Director - Evaluation responses mainly focused on whether or not Directors had carried out initiatives to enhance the effectiveness of the Board of Directors in accordance with the improvement measures (measures for improving capabilities in FY2021) that had been formulated based on the evaluation of the Board of Directors in FY2020. - (2) Exchange of opinions at the Outside Director Council